overtone1000/uDAQC/docs/Installation.md

 The Center creates a key pair for TLS on its first execution.
 Your browser will warn that a self-signed certificate is being presented.
 Accept that certificate to continue.
 The web UI credentials initialize with the login "admin" and the password "admin" and should be changed immediately.

-To log into the web UI from the web, you'll need to configure your router to forward WAN traffic to your center.
+To log into the web UI from outside your LAN, you'll need to configure your router to forward WAN traffic to your center.